OWASP/CheatSheetSeries/cheatsheets/NodeJS_Docker_CheatSheet.md

 The importance of having a `.dockerignore` is that when we do a `COPY . /usr/src/app` from the 2nd Dockerfile stage, we’re also copying over any local node\_modules/ to the Docker image.
 That’s a big no-no as we may be copying over modified source code inside `node_modules/`.

-On top of that, since we’re using the wild-card `COPY .` we may also be copying into the Docker image sensitive files that include credentials or local configuration.
+On top of that, since we’re using the wildcard `COPY .` we may also be copying into the Docker image sensitive files that include credentials or local configuration.

 The take-away here for a `.dockerignore` file is: